electron/electron/docs/api/app.md

 Adds `path` to the recent documents list.

 This list is managed by the OS.
-On Windows you can visit the list from the task bar, and on macOS you can visit it from dock menu.
+On Windows, you can visit the list from the task bar, and on macOS, you can visit it from dock menu.

 ### `app.clearRecentDocuments()` _macOS_ _Windows_